serranoarevalo/kawai-todo/README.md

-# pretty-todo
+# Kawai To Do

 Simple To Do App made with React Native

 ## Wanna try?

 You can download it '.apk' file here and open it.

-Also if you have the Expo Client installed on your phone: [Go to this link and scan the QR Code] (https://expo.io/@serranoarevalo/kawai-todo)
+Also if you have the Expo Client installed on your phone: [Go to this link and scan the QR Code](https://expo.io/@serranoarevalo/kawai-todo)